 Prices for the regulation and reserve markets are set by the pricing calculator (LPC), which uses the RT SCED solution as an input.
-RT SCED partially, but not fully, clears the reserve market.
+The LPC includes fast start pricing logic and system marginal price caps, so the final prices can be inconsistent with the marginal cost of the resources that clear regulation and reserves.